usman1997/MAIE5531-S2026---GEN-AI-and-LLM/assignment2/README.md

 - Part 2: Pretraining
   - Commands (either `run_babylm.sh` or the equivalent `python` command line).
   - Training configuration (GPU/CPU, block size, batch size, micro batch size, LR, warmup, total steps/epochs).
-  - Training loss curve (per‑token loss vs. steps) and any validation curves.
+  - Training loss curve (per‑token loss vs. steps) and any validation curves if using wandb.
+If not using wandb show the final loss after 200 steps.
   - Notes on stability and any changes you made to save memory or resume.
 - Part 3: Generation
   - Command used and the checkpoint path.